jacobjohnsson/DiceParser/README.md

 run in anyway you like with a number of arguments such as "1d6+2 2d6+4 1d20-6 -1d6 10*(1d6+4) 1d6*1d6"

 ## Details
-This is an implementation of a recursice descent parser for the following language.
+This is an implementation of a recursice descent parser for the language below.
+The Shunting yard algorithm is used to build the abstract syntax tree for later evaluation.

 Expr  --> Par {BinOp Par}
 Par   --> "(" Expr ")"